bgreenb/CalVR-Roll/README.md

      - Place the Simage download into the /src/simage/ directory under the main CalVR roll folder.

    * [Collada-Dom 2.2](http://sourceforge.net/projects/collada-dom/files/Collada%20DOM/Collada%20DOM%202.2/Collada%20DOM%202.2.zip/download): Collada is another required library that CalVR needs when building.
-     -Rename the collda download to Collada-2.2.zip and place it in /src/collada under the main CalVR roll folder.
+     - Rename the collda download to Collada-2.2.zip and place it in /src/collada under the main CalVR roll folder.